Kaloyanes/educate_io/README.md

 - **Messaging:** Access the messaging feature to communicate with tutors or students.
 Discuss session details, ask questions, and exchange knowledge.

-- **Sessions:** All scheduled and past tutoring sessions can be viewed under this section.

 - **Profile:** Manage your profile, update your details, and view your ratings and reviews here.

-- **Notifications:** Check the notification tab for updates on new messages, session requests, and other important activities.
+- **Reviews:** You can check a teacher's profile for reviews from other students.

 ## Contributing